robotic-s/Direct-Play/README.md

    ```
    pkg install mpv
    ```
-4. If Issue in temrux try updating it:
+4. If Issue in termux try updating it:
    ```
    pkg update
    pkg upgrade